 The buzz around the highly anticipated bout between boxing legend Mike Tyson and social media star turned-boxer Jake Paul is building as we speak.
 Slated to take place at the iconic AT&T Stadium in Dallas on November 15, this showdown will stream for free on Netflix.

 The bout has generated global interest, with fight fans across generations, wanting to catch the return of Tyson.
-Those include connoisseurs of the Sweet Science from the 1980s and 1990s, when Iron Mike ruled the ring.
+Those include connoisseurs of the Sweet Science from the 1980s and 1990s when Iron Mike ruled the ring.

-Of course, time zones exist and the live stream of the bout will hit viewers in various times of the day, and the night.
+Of course, time zones exist and the live stream of the bout will hit viewers at various times of the day, and the night.
 You better get the time spot on for your part of the world since it’s Tyson we are talking about.
 He can finish the bout within a minute even.

 No, we are not trying to jinx the fight into an early finish.
-But hey, Tyson is after all, Tyson.
+But hey, Tyson is, after all, Tyson.

 Start time in 20+ countries

 The final press conference of the event takes place on Wednesday, November 13, at 7 p.m.
 Eastern time, and 4 p.m.
 Pacific time.
-Here are the timings of the bouts, scheduled for November 15:

 Country (Time Zone) | Prelims | Main Card |